FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/deploy_connector.md

     </table>

-    This metadata file is used by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to register and use the Custom Connector implementation like a regular Transfer Site.
+    This metadata file is used by {{< SecureTransport/componentshortname >}} to register and use the Custom Connector implementation like a regular Transfer Site.
     If your Custom Connector implementation depends on third party libraries, you have two implementation approaches:
     -   You can use a fat jar file that stores your classes and the classes from all dependent jars into a one single jar file.
     -   or

     <!-- -->

-    -   Add a Class-Path attribute to the `MANIFEST.MF` file, in which you should enumerate your dependent jars separated by spaces or tabs. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will add the enumerated libraries to the Custom Connector implementation classpath.
+    -   Add a Class-Path attribute to the `MANIFEST.MF` file, in which you should enumerate your dependent jars separated by spaces or tabs. {{< SecureTransport/componentshortname >}} will add the enumerated libraries to the Custom Connector implementation classpath.

     -   For Site SPI v1.1 or higher use instead the `Plugin-Info.yaml` file.
         The META-INF/Plugin-Info.yaml must be created with the same properties as described above.